Governors and Staff

 Outside work, Steven regularly plays water polo, a sport he has enjoyed since school.
 Steven has four children, with his son and two eldest daughters currently at Haberdashers.

 Before starting her family and political career, Caroline Clapper worked predominantly in the Film and Advertising Industry, lastly for the Scottish Media Group.
-More recently, she is a three-term County Councillor for Hertfordshire and two-term Borough Councillor for Hertsmere, representing Radlett, Aldenham and Elstree.
+More recently, she is a four-term County Councillor for Hertfordshire and three-term Borough Councillor for Hertsmere, representing Radlett, Aldenham and Elstree.
 She is the Deputy Leader of the Authority and is responsible for the Property and Economic Development Portfolio and is closely involved in local Planning and Highways issues.
-She sits on the Boards of both Elstree Studios and Aldenham County Park, and sits on the Elstree Aerodrome Consultative Committee as well as the Arsenal FC Steering Committee.
+She sits on the Boards of both Elstree Studios and Aldenham Country Park and sits on the Elstree Aerodrome Consultative Committee as well as the Arsenal FC Steering Committee.
 She is also the Deputy Cabinet Member for Environment and Waste as well as sitting on the Education Committee at the County Council.

 Educated at King's School Worcester (choral scholar) and Whitgift, then Durham and Cambridge Universities.
 BSc in Geography, MEd in Educational Leadership.
 Taught for 15 years at Shrewsbury school before Deputy Headship at Royal Hospital School (six years) and Headships at St Edmund's School Canterbury and Bishops Stortford College (six and nine years).

 Inspector for CSCI, Ofsted and ISI.
 HMC Professional Development Committee (15 years).
 Now retired but continuing to work with HMC, and in consultancy.
 Lover of music (pianist) and was a keen tennis player, enjoying many sports.